exposit/pythia-oracle/HELP.md

 Explore the room, make any rolls you need to, and then hit the "Trap" button to see if there was one there!

+__"Encounter"__

+This provides a simple encounter, like "Pitiful monster assisting bold monster".

 __"What's So Special?"__

 I tried to stay away from "gonzo" but results will still need to be interpreted for your surroundings.
 If something doesn't fit, discard it.
 Or maybe it's a toy version!
 The items in this list range from simple dungeon dressing through encounters.